Arisamin/MyVaronis_BigResultHandler/docs/RESULT_ASSEMBLER_LLD.md

-# Result Assembler - Low Level Design
+# Result Assembler and Notification Sender - Low Level Design

 > **Note:** This document is Copilot-generated content based on high-level architecture discussions.
 A user-verified version will be created later.

 ## Overview
+This document describes the Result Assembler and Notification Sender components that work together in State 2 (Sending Completion) of the state machine.

-The Result Assembler is responsible for retrieving all blob URIs for a completed transaction from KV Store (Azure Table Storage), organizing them by series type and ordinal, and preparing structured metadata for the Result Notifier.
+**Result Assembler**: Retrieves all blob URIs for a completed transaction from KV Store (Azure Table Storage) and organizes them by series type and ordinal.

+**Notification Sender**: Takes the organized data and publishes completion notifications to the Notification Queue.

-**Key Principle:** The Result Assembler does NOT assemble actual data - it only organizes references (blob URIs) to where data is stored in Azure Storage.
+**Key Principle:** These components do NOT assemble actual data - they only organize and send references (blob URIs) to where data is stored in Azure Storage.

 ## Class Structure

 ### ResultAssembler
-Main class that orchestrates blob URI retrieval and organization.
+Organizes blob URIs for completed transactions.

 **Properties:**
 - `kvStoreService: IKVStoreService` - Service for querying Azure Table Storage
-- `notificationService: INotificationService` - Service for publishing to Notification Queue

 **Methods:**
-- `AssembleAndNotify(transactionId: string): void` - Main entry point
+- `AssembleBlobs(transactionId: string): OrganizedBlobData` - Main entry point
 - `RetrieveBlobMappings(transactionId: string): List<BlobMapping>` - Query KV Store for all blob URIs
 - `OrganizeBySeriesType(blobMappings: List<BlobMapping>): Dictionary<string, List<BlobReference>>` - Group and sort URIs
 - `ValidateCompleteness(organizedData: Dictionary<string, List<BlobReference>>): bool` - Verify no gaps in ordinals

+---

+### NotificationSender
+Sends completion notifications to RabbitMQ Notification Queue.

+**Properties:**
+- `queueService: IQueueService` - Access to RabbitMQ Notification Queue
+- `kvStoreService: IKVStoreService` - For marking transaction complete

+**Methods:**
+- `SendNotification(transactionId: string, organizedData: OrganizedBlobData): void` - Main entry point
-- `CreateNotificationMessage(transactionId: string, organizedData: Dictionary<string, List<BlobReference>>): NotificationMessage` - Build notification
+- `CreateNotificationMessage(transactionId: string, organizedData: OrganizedBlobData): NotificationMessage` - Build notification
 - `PublishNotification(notificationMessage: NotificationMessage): void` - Send to queue
+- `MarkTransactionComplete(transactionId: string): void` - Update KV Store

 ---